developeryamin20/Html-Emails-for-portfolio-check-this-one-/README.md

 # Html-Emails-for-portfolio
-These files are developed for some of my clients.every template are fully responsive and all email platform compatible.
+These files are developed for some of my clients. every template is fully responsive and all email platforms are compatible.